menonvarun/taf/pages/driver_creation_in_taf.md

 </pre>

 ##Configuring Multi-threaded driver management
-TAF have an in-build driver management which allow users to manage there driver in a way that the same driver instance can be available across all tests or each thread execution can have its own instance of driver object for there tests.
+TAF have an in-build driver management which allow users to manage their driver in a way that the same driver instance can be available across all tests or each thread execution can have its own instance of driver object for their tests.
 This can be done by setting the value of **thread.based.driver** to **true** in taf.properties file.

 ##User defined Driver instance

 It also provides the flexibility to provide your own driver creation logic by writing a class that implments the [_**IDriverProvider**_]() interface.
-Once implemented jsut set the path of the class to the properperty _**userdefined.driverclass**_ in the _**taf.properties**_ file.
+The path of the said class then has to be set to the property _**userdefined.driverclass**_ inside the _**taf.properties**_ file.

-Lets look at the following example:
+Let's look at the following example:

 Following is the customized class: